BranislavLazic/akka-cqrs-activator/README.md

 - Querying database (obtaining all issues for specific date and issue by date and id)
 - Event stream

-In concept of CQRS write and read side are asynchronous.
+In a concept of CQRS, write and read side are asynchronous.
 Therefore, we'll always face eventual consistency issue.
 Which simply means: When written, data will not be immediately available for reading.
-In this example, we solved this issue by publishing event to the DistributedPubSub mediator when it reaches its read side, then the issue is being published via event stream as a server sent event.
+In this example, we solved this issue by publishing event to the DistributedPubSub mediator when it reaches its read side, then the issue is published via event stream as a server sent event.
 Therefore, a frontend application can subscribe on this event stream and live update its UI.